Towards a Minimal Stabilizer ZX-calculus: On the necessity of the rewrite rules in the simplified set

 The rule replacing (IV$'$) is necessary by the same argument as (IV$'$) itself.
-Additionally, by Lemma \ref{lem:disconnecting_functor}, at least one of (S3) and \eqref{eq:S3tilde} is necessary, but it is unclear whether they both are.
+Additionally, by the argument in Lemma \ref{lem:disconnecting_functor}, at least one of (S3) and \eqref{eq:S3tilde} is necessary, but it is unclear whether they both are. \end{rem}